Spanning the Headwaters of the Jordan River and Deer Creek

 The Jordan River, Lake Charlevoix’s largest tributary, provides quite the ecological backdrop to the region.
 Considered a pristine cold-water stream, the Jordan is designated as a Natural River and Blue Ribbon trout stream by the State of Michigan.
 It gracefully winds through the Jordan River Valley, an expansive 18,000-acre block of state-owned forest.
 The watershed is home to many species, including brook trout, brown trout, steelhead, salmon, mottled sculpin, and 14 species of mayflies, caddisflies, and stoneflies.

-Photo Six: Site #WA-3 is spotted splintering the Jordan River from above.
+Before: Site #WA-3 (Jordan River and Jordan River Road-East) is spotted splintering the river from above.

 Projects like this are not possible without the help of our funders and partners.